 What to Do If You Are Injured on the Job

-If you are suffering from an injury you sustained in a construction accident, you have the right to file a construction accident claim to seek monetary compensation for your resulting damages.
+If you are suffering from an injury you sustained in a construction accident, you have the right to file a claim to seek monetary compensation for your resulting damages.

 To learn more, schedule your free legal consultation with our team of personal injury lawyers at Nehora Law Firm.